typekit/webfontloader/README.md

       })();
     </script>

-In the asynchronous case you can specify your Typekit ID in the `WebFontConfig` configuration object.
+In the asynchronous case, you should specify the font to load in the 'WebFontConfig' configuration object.

 ## Configuration